Written by: Michael Den Boer on August 7th, 2008

 Retail Price: $9.99

 The transfer for Death Kiss like most budget label DVD that are sourced from VHS or other dubious sources does not look that good.
 There are compression and artifacts issues.
 Colors look blown out and details look very soft.
 There is also some very noticeable edge enhancement that is present throughout.
 Judging by the framing of the image it looks slightly cropped.
-I would guess that the films actually aspect ratio should be either 1.66:1 or 1.85:1.
+I would guess that the films actually aspect ratio should be closer to a 1.66:1 aspect ratio.

 The audio for this release is a Dolby Digital mono mix in English.
 The film’s original language was Greek.
 The audio mix for this release is the English dubbed audio created for the Joseph Brenner Associates U.S. theatrical release.
 Outside of some distortion issues the audio sounds clean and easy enough to follow.